papermerge/documentation/src/REST API/pages.rst

 .. http:DELETE:: /pages/

-  Deletes the page with specified IDs
+  Deletes one or multiple pages.
+Pages are specified by their IDs.

   :reqheader Content-Type: ``application/json``
   :reqheader Authorization: Token <token>